Community Management - Ben van 't Ende

 I think theses actions are a lot more profitable for TYPO3 that pure code developpement, this is exaclty what TYPO3 need !

-RE: Community Management - Added by Patrick Lobacher almost 7 years ago
+RE: Community Management - Added by Patrick Lobacher about 7 years ago

 Wow - this is a lot of money.
 But - from my inner feeling - it's worth every cent.
 Much more than "some" technical issue paid or one or another codesprint.
 Communication is the most important part (more than code development) within a growing community and from my point of view - Ben did a great job and will in the next period.

-RE: Community Management - Added by Manuela Heuing almost 7 years ago
+RE: Community Management - Added by Manuela Heuing about 7 years ago

 Thanks for the answers and how you´re handling the questions, Ben.